AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 To retrieve your runtime copy, Adobe recommends to synchronize the design-time copy of the custom workflow model with its runtime copy using the HTTP API:
 `<designModelPath>/jcr:content.generate.json`.

-* Contact Adobe Customer Care if you encounter issues when editing and creating cascading rules in [!UICONTROL Folder Metadata Schema Forms Editor] and [!UICONTROL Metadata Schema Forms Editor] using [!UICONTROL Define Rule] dialog.
-The rules that are already created and saved are working as expected.

 * If a folder in the hierarchy is renamed in [!DNL Experience Manager Assets] and the nested folder containing an asset is published to [!DNL Brand Portal], the title of the folder is not updated in [!DNL Brand Portal] until the root folder is published again.

 * When a user selects to configure a field for the first time in an adaptive form, the option to save a configuration does not display in Properties Browser.
 Selecting to configure some other field of the adaptive form in the same editor resolves the issue.

-* If [!UICONTROL Connected assets configuration] wizard returns a 404 error message after installation, manually reinstall the `cq-remotedam-client-ui-content` and `cq-remotedam-client-ui-components` packages using the Package Manager.

 * The following errors and warning messages may display during installation of Experience Manager 6.5.x.x:
   * “When the Adobe Target integration is configured in Experience Manager using the Target Standard API (IMS authentication), then exporting Experience Fragments to Target results in wrong offer types getting created.
 Instead of type “Experience Fragment”/source “Adobe Experience Manager,” Target creates several offers with type “HTML”/source “Adobe Target Classic.”